 - Working to code means, when working at Tom Sachs’ studio, it’s important to remember that there is a system already in place.
 New ideas will be carefully built on top of those preexisting.
-Inventions should be conceived of out of necessity and not convenient to the individual.
+Inventions should be conceived out of necessity and not to convenience of the individual.
 As the video puts it simply, “Work to code.”

 Bullet 2: “Sacred Space“